bejondshao/bejondshao.github.io/source/resume_en.md

 Bejond Shao • Male • 1990-10 • Dalian, Liaoning • <a@bejond.org> • +86 18640902787

 ------
 I have 6 years Java development experience of backend service.
-I used to work in Liferay as technical support for [Liferay portal](https://github.com/liferay/liferay-portal), work together with Asia-Pacific and occident workmates.
+I used to